Quicken Rental Property Manager Review

 Quicken's Dual-Purpose Accounting Software

 Quicken Rental Property Manager is not only a property management software but also a personal finance software.
 In fact, Quicken Rental Property Manager can be described as personal finance software with property management capabilities.
-Quicken also offers an upgraded mobile app as of 2017, so you can take care of business on the fly.
+Quicken also offers an upgraded mobile app — more about this later — so you can take care of business on the fly.

 Basic Property Management Features